dharmafly/noodle/assets/svg-post/svg post.md

 The main page image is complex enough to merit its own external file, with the caching benefits this implies.
 Less complex elements would not merit an external file (for example the underlines, comprising a line and a disc) and there would be an advantage in specifying them so an HTTP request would not be required.

-The immediate thought is a [data URI] (https://developer.mozilla.org/en-US/docs/data_URIs), most commonly used with simple PNG images.
+The immediate thought is a [data URI](https://developer.mozilla.org/en-US/docs/data_URIs), most commonly used with simple PNG images.
 Would it be possible to place an SVG element within a CSS `background-image` `url` value?

 Chrome supports unencoded data URIs as `url`s for `background-image` CSS properties as follows